 Often, web-based portals facilitate data entry and communication between project leaders and citizen scientists, and results are available to a world-wide audience.
-Many citizen science projects involve classification and pattern recognition (eg., Phylo, Zooniverse, Ancient Lives, Foldit, and Eyewire).
-In most environmental projects, the focus is on data collection and data entry (eg., eBird, Bumble Bee Watch, phenology, water quality monitoring, invasive species early detection).
+In most environmental projects, the focus is on data collection and data entry (eg., eBird, Wisconsin Bumble Bee Brigade, phenology, water quality monitoring, invasive species early detection).

-- Arboretum rangers, naturalists, and volunteer stewards monitor phenology following Aldo Leopold’s studies of 1935–46.
-This enduring practice provides valuable information about seasonal changes in plants and animals, and it continues to address questions about changing climate.
-In addition, Earth Partnership has phenology curriculum guides for educators.
+- Arboretum rangers, naturalists, and volunteer stewards monitor phenology following Aldo Leopold’s studies from 1935–46.
+This enduring practice provides valuable information about seasonal changes in plants and animals and addresses questions about impacts of a changing climate.

 - Avid birders collect data on breeding and migratory birds at the Arboretum, and many other locations, and submit to eBird, a global tool for the birding community.

 - The Arboretum is a partner in the Wisconsin Frog and Toad Survey, which monitors the status, distribution, and long-term population trends of Wisconsin’s twelve frog and toad species.
 The survey is sponsored by the WDNR, in cooperation with the U.S. Geological Survey and the North American Amphibian Monitoring Program.

 - The WDNR relies on citizen scientists to help monitor bats at many sites statewide, including the Arboretum.